Introduction to solutions

 For information about solutions created before Dynamics CRM 2015 see Dynamics CRM 2016 Introduction to solutions > Version compatiblity

-Solution components are created by using the customization tools or APIs included in Dynamics 365 and are fully hosted in the application.
+Solution components are created by using the customization tools or APIs included in Dynamics 365 for Customer Engagement apps and are fully hosted in the application.
 The following diagram shows the types of solution components.

-When you define a Dynamics 365 solution you create a group of solution components that can be managed together.
+When you define a Customer Engagement apps solution you create a group of solution components that can be managed together.

 Solutions can only add new solution components or overwrite existing solution components.
 Solutions can’t be used to delete solution components.